 So, if there’s a key takeaway from this post, it’s that we can do better both for our four-legged friends as well as future generations.
 Thanks to their superior quality, nutrition, and sustainability, we believe alternative proteins like BSFL, cricket, and spirulina are here to stay, in an industry in dire need of new solutions.
 If you found this interesting or impactful, we'd love if you tried some treats.
 Feel free to use the discount code: ALTPROTEIN for 15% off any order.

-Thanks for reading and, as always, feel free to send us your comments and questions
+Thanks for reading and, as always, feel free to send us your comments and questions.

 *We are appreciative for the studies conducted on alternative proteins that made this article fun and easy to write!
 We quoted six separate publications, but could have easily quoted another ten.
-There is a lot more research that can be done in the space, but every articles on the space is pointed in the right direction!
+There is a lot more research that can be done in the space, but every articles on the space is pointed in the right direction!**We also wanted to note that, with some degree of irony, products using “human-grade” meat instead of meat meals are some of the worst environmental offenders!
+Albeit pretty gross, meat meals find a use for many parts of the animal that would otherwise go to waste.

 1 comment